gbgbgb8/squishmallowmadness/readme.md

 As we progress through the game development project, we plan to implement the following features and enhancements:

 1. **Improved Graphics**:
-   - Replace placeholder shapes with themed sprites and animations
+   - Create custom, themed sprites for platforms and collectibles
-   - Create a cohesive art style that reflects the marshmallow and cocoa theme
    - Implement parallax backgrounds for added depth
+   - Add visual effects for power-ups and hazards

 2. **Level Design**:
    - Create multiple levels with increasing difficulty and unique layouts